-(1) Extra help
+- Extra help

-(4) Probationary: among probationary employees in a given class, order of layoff shall be according to reverse seniority as determined by total continuous County civil service, not continuous time in that probationary period.
+- Probationary: among probationary employees in a given class, order of layoff shall be according to reverse seniority as determined by total continuous County civil service, not continuous time in that probationary period.

 Layoffs shall be by job classification according to reverse order of seniority as determined by total continuous County civil service, except as specified above.

 The following provisions shall apply in computing total continuous service:

 - The following shall count as County service:

 - Leave to accept temporary employment of less than one (1) year outside the County government, and

 - Leave to accept a position in the unclassified service.

 - Periods of time during which an employee is required to be absent from their position due to an injury or disease for which he/she is entitled to and currently receiving Workers’ Compensation benefits shall be included in length of service in determining the employee’s seniority rights.